wildtechgarden/wild-theme-shell-mod-hugo/README.md

 # A Wild Theme for Hugo by Wild Tech 'Garden'

-Wild Tech 'Garden's future theme of choice.
+The Hugo wrapper (shell) module for themes by Wild Tech 'Garden' (WTG) -- very pre-alpha.

 ## CI Status